Comparison of C Sharp and Java: Type erasure versus reified generics

 Generics in Java are a language-only construction; they are implemented only in the compiler.
 The generated classfiles include generic signatures only in form of metadata (allowing the compiler to compile new classes against them).
-The runtime has no knowledge of the generic type system; generics are not part of the JVM.
+The runtime has no knowledge of the generic type system; generics are not part of the Java virtual machine (JVM).
 Instead, generics classes and methods are transformed during compiling via a process termed type erasure.
 During this, the compiler replaces all generic types with their raw version and inserts casts/checks appropriately in client code where the type and its methods are used.
 The resulting byte code will contain no references to any generic types or parameters (See also Generics in Java).

 The Java language specification intentionally prohibits certain uses of generics; this is necessary to allow for implementing generics through type erasure, and to allow for migration compatibility.
 Research into adding reified generics to the Java platform is ongoing, as part of Project Valhalla.

 C# builds on support for generics from the virtual execution system, i.e., it is not just a language feature.
 The language is merely a front-end for cross-language generics support in the CLR.
 During compiling generics are verified for correctness, but code generation to implement the generics are deferred to class-load time.
 Client code (code invoking generic methods/properties) are fully compiled and can safely assume generics to be type-safe.
 This is called reification.
 At runtime, when a unique set of type parameters for a generic class/method/delegate is encountered for the first time, the class loader/verifier will synthesize a concrete class descriptor and generate method implementations.
 During the generation of method implementations all reference types will be considered one type, as reference types can safely share the same implementations.
 This is merely for the purpose of implementing code.
 Different sets of reference types will still have unique type descriptors; their method tables will merely point to the same code.

 The following list illustrates some differences between Java and C# when managing generics.
 It is not exhaustive: